Frank Iacobucci: Engagements after retiring from court

-Following his retirement from the Supreme Court, Iacobucci was appointed interim president of the University of Toronto in 2004 and served in that post until he was replaced by David Naylor in October 2005.
+Following his retirement from the Supreme Court, Iacobucci was appointed interim president of the University of Toronto in 2004 and served in that post until he was replaced by acting president Vivek Goel in July 2005, who filled in until the 15th president, David Naylor, took office in October 2005.

 He was a conduct review advisor with the Canada Pension Plan Investment Board from 2005 to 2018 and a member of the Ontario Law Commission from 2006 to 2012.

 Iacobucci was appointed by the Government of Canada in June 2005 as its representative to lead discussions toward a fair and lasting resolution of the legacy of Indian residential schools.
 He also chairs the selection committee for commissioners of the Indian Residential Schools Truth and Reconciliation Commission.

 In September of that same year, he joined Torys LLP, as counsel, and since 2005 has been the chair of the Higher Education Quality Council of Ontario.

 He is the chair of the Dean's Advisory Committee for the National Centre for Business Law at the University of British Columbia Faculty of Law.

 He sat on a number of board of directors, including Torstar, publisher of the Toronto Star and a series of smaller newspapers, and owner of Harlequin Enterprises, a global publisher of popular romance novels.
 Iacobucci is the former chairman of Torstar.

 Iacobucci served as the commissioner of an internal inquiry into the role of Canadian officials in the torture and detention of three Arab-Canadians in Syria and Egypt as the personal appointee of Conservative prime minister Stephen Harper.
 The report concludes that deficient information-sharing by CSIS and the RCMP likely contributed indirectly to the detention of Mr. Nureddin and Mr. Elaati, and that similar sharing of information likely contributed to the mistreatment amounting to torture of all three.